sgrif/diesel.rs-website/src/guides/getting-started.md

 ```

 When we try to run `cargo run --bin show_posts` again, we can see that the post was in fact deleted.

 This barely scratches the surface of what you can do with Diesel, but hopefully this tutorial
-has given you a good foundation to build off of.
+has given you a good foundation to build from.
 We recommend exploring the [API docs] to see more.
 The final code for this tutorial can be found here for [PostgreSQL][final], [SQLite][final code sqlite], and [MySQL][final code mysql].

 [API docs]: https://docs.diesel.rs/2.3.x/diesel/index.html